radiantearth/stac-api-spec/ogcapi-features/README.md

 ## Link Relations

-This conformance class also requires implementation of the link relations in the [STAC API - Core](../core) conformance class.
+These conformance classes also requires implementation of the link relations in the [STAC API - Core](../core) conformance class.

+### Landing Page (/)

 The following Link relations must exist in the Landing Page (root).